 Multi-Faceted Creative & Blogger

 I recently had the pleasure to interview Melba Sandi a gifted Tanzanian creative!
-Her personal journey to creativity inspired me in many ways to start and being more consistent in regards to my own creativity journey and I hope her words will have the same impact on your path.
+Her personal journey to creativity inspired me in many ways to start and being more consistent in regards to my own creative journey and I hope her words will have the same impact on your path.

 Her journey to creativity has been nothing less than a great journey to self-discovery and of self-confidence.
 Her creative work is not only something she takes pride in it is in accordance with herself.
-It is only when she decided to really get to know herself and her needs that she subsequently lived more authentically, started being more consistent and that great opportunity encountered her way.
+It is only when she decided to really get to know herself and her needs that she subsequently lived more authentically, started being more consistent and that great opportunities encountered her way.

 We talked about the struggle of balancing a full-time job with your passion, the good and the bad of being creative, how creating enhances her life and how powerful travelling is in striking creative inspiration.
 I hope her journey will inspire you to dare to live genuinely too!
 Be sure to follow her blog: EverythingMelba.